alizaeri/Movie-Webbshop/README.md

 git push
 ```

-3. Create a PR (Pull Request)
+3. Create a PR (Pull Request) in github

 4. We merge code together

 ## Requirements